pamo/pamo.github.io/pages/blog/2017-08-26-balinese-kitchen/index.md

 When it comes to traveling, experiencing a new culture through its food is a given.
 During my search for things to do (i.e. eat) in Bali, I latched on to the description for a cooking class teaching traditional cuisine.

 > Begin your experience at a local market, where your Family Host will purchase and explain the fresh herbs, spices, fruits and vegetables used in your class.
-Once home, you’ll be greeted by Dewa with a pipping hot cup of coffee or tea, or mineral water and his famous _Pisang Goreng_, fresh made crispy Banana Fritters, to set off your taste buds.
+Once home, you’ll be greeted by Dewa with a pipping hot cup of coffee or tea and his famous Pisang Goreng, fresh made crispy Banana Fritters, to set off your taste buds.
+You’ll learn how to prepare a complete menu inclusive of appetizer, a variety of traditional mouth-watering entrees, accompanying dishes, and dessert.

  Apart from watching two friends get married, [_The Lobong Culinary Experience_](https://lobongbalicooking.com/lobong-culinary-experience/) became a big highlight of the plans I made for myself leading up to the trip.
+After the experience I had in Bali and an [experience back home](/cooking-with-cocco/), cooking courses while be at the top of my search criteria when I travel rather than "_where to have the best \<insert regional dish here\>_".

 ## Payangan Morning Market

-Just a short drive away from Ubud is the region of Payangan.
-I was whisked away from my home stay in Ubud in a van with the rest of the students for the day so that we would get a first-hand look at an open-air market without the touristy traffic dominating the market found in Ubud's center.
+The morning of the class, I was whisked away in a van from my home stay in Ubud with the rest of the students and taken a short drive away to the region of Payangan.
+We would get a first-hand look at an open-air market here without the touristy traffic dominating the market found in Ubud's center.
 Our 9 am arrival was during the market's lull given that it normally starts at 2 am and over by 10 am.
 As the saying goes, the early bird gets the worm.

 ~[Nap time: markets open at 2am and are over by 10](market_markets_open_at_2am_and_close_at_10am.jpg)